Lord Bernard Gordon-Lennox

-Major Lord Bernard Charles Gordon-Lennox (1 May 1878 – 10 November 1914), was a British Army officer.
+Major Lord Bernard Charles Gordon-Lennox (1 May 1878 – 10 November 1914), was a British Army officer who was killed in the First World War.

+Early life

-Gordon-Lennox was the third son of Charles Gordon-Lennox, 7th Duke of Richmond, by his first wife Amy Mary, daughter of Percy Ricardo, of Bramley Park, Guildford, Surrey.
+Gordon-Lennox was born at 3 Grosvenor Crescent, Belgravia, the third son of Charles Gordon-Lennox, 7th Duke of Richmond, by his first wife Amy Mary Ricardo, daughter of Percy Ricardo, of Bramley Park, Guildford, Surrey.
 Charles Gordon-Lennox, 8th Duke of Richmond and Brigadier-General Lord Esmé Gordon-Lennox were his elder brothers.
 He was educated at Eton and the Royal Military College, Sandhurst.

+Career

-He was a major in the Grenadier Guards and served in the Second Boer War, in China, and in World War I, where he was killed in action in November 1914, aged 36.
+Gordon-Lennox was a major in the Grenadier Guards and served in the Second Boer War, in China, and in World War I, where he was killed in action during the First Battle of Ypres in November 1914, aged 36.
 He was buried in Zillebeke Churchyard Commonwealth War Graves Commission Cemetery.

 Gordon-Lennox appeared in a single first-class cricket match for Middlesex against Gloucestershire in the 1903 County Championship.